 - Recommended products: Based on your customers’ browsing behaviors, you can set up a product recommendation engine on your site that automatically previews similar items for when they visit again (think Amazon’s “Related items you’ve viewed” section).

 - Loyalty program: By tracking your customers’ unique spending habits, you can allow them to unlock special discounts or other rewards with you for reaching certain milestones.
+These are a very common type of customer retention program.

 Personalize your emails: